Forceea/Forceea-training/README.md

 A DataFactory class with templates for various SObjects.

+### ForceeaTrainingBatch.cls

+An example of Batch Apex with Forceea.

 ### ForceeaTrainingTest.cls

 A Test class that demonstrates various Forceea methods, definitions, techniques and concepts.